meldsz/spacex-dashboard/README.md

 ### Running Application Locally

-1. Install project dependencies:
+Install project dependencies:

     ```bash
     $ npm install
     ```

-2. Build the application
+Run the application locally on dev server

     ```bash
+    $ npm run dev
+    ```

+By default, Vite dev server runs the application on [http://localhost:5173](http://localhost:5173).

+### Production Build

+To the build the application for production,

+    ```bash
     $ npm run build
     ```

-3. Start the application
+To Preview the production build locally,

     ```bash
     $ npm run preview
     ```

-By default, Vite runs the application on [http://localhost:4173](http://localhost:4173).
-It will automatically pick the port if the default port is in use.
-To view the application in the browser, use the port shown by the output of the above command.
+By default, Vite runs the preview application on [http://localhost:4173](http://localhost:4173).

 ### 🏃 Running Tests